timmyjose-projects/garvel/design/DesignNotes.md

 use external dependencies.
 This will also entail massive refactorings, but the overall design should be more or less minimally impacted.

+Right now, I am in the exploratory phase where I am trying to get a good understanding of the whole idea.
+Once a less-than-nebulous overall view is available, then a checklist will be created to properly monitor progress.
+Considering that major refactorings may take place, I am not too keen at this juncture to proceed in a rigid manner.
+As my understanding of the problem increases, the design will be tweaked accordingly.
+To this end, however, it is imperative to have a basic solid understanding of the foundational ideas, and then real work can proceed.
+This should be explicitly marked with an official sign-off.